jennomics/WorkflowPaper/Genome Assembly and Annotation.md

 ###Options
 ***Define annotation and describe how it works (just like you did for assembly)***

+Note that we are not describing a genome "analysis" here.
+While genome annotation marks the final step in our

 *There are a number of different pipelines available for annotation of bacterial genomes.
 These include Prokka (\cite{Seemann_2014}), IMG (\cite{Markowitz_2014}), RAST (\cite{Overbeek_2014}), PGAP (\cite{Angiuoli_2008}) and others.

 Each of these pipelines has advantages and disadvantages, and each will give slightly different results.
 Here we recommend RAST since it is web-based, easy to use, returns results within hours, and provides a toolbox for analyzing the results.
 However, RAST annotations are very difficult to submit to NCBI so we recommend allowing NCBI to re-annotate the genome with PGAP upon submission.